-The focal point of this garden was an old trampoline and ageing fence and the garden lacked shape and visual interest.
+The focal point of this garden was an old trampoline, ageing fence and the garden lacked shape and interest.

 The fence was replaced and the borders shaped and enlarged.
-Existing plants were moved to sit alongside new species to create a cohesive and planting scheme.
+Existing plants were moved to sit alongside new species to form a planting scheme reminiscent of a cottage garden.

-The trampoline was replaced by a painted summer house and circular patio of Indian sandstone to create an beautiful focal point from the house.
+The trampoline was replaced by a painted summer house and circular patio of Indian sandstone.

 Mediterranean Garden, Shepherds Bush